Mexico: little growth in 2025 but good long-term potential

 Core inflation is (just above) the top of the 2-4% target range.

-Mexico has a low level of CO2e emissions per head but s not on track for net zero by 2050.
+Mexico has a low level of CO2e emissions per head but is not on track for net zero by 2050.

 The level of government debt (61% of GDP) is not particularly high and is broadly sustainable in the sense that it is expected to rise very marginally over the next five years.

-Broad money growth has slowed a little but is still too high.
-The policy interest rate has been cut to 8% but still looks too high, given inflation and growth trends.
+The policy interest rate has been cut to 7.25% (see chart) but still looks too high, given inflation and growth trends.

 Mexico is still mired in corruption.
 Competitiveness and innovation measures are not great; but Mexico is a relatively free economy.